Minimizing Dynamic Regret on Geodesic Metric Spaces: Omitted Proof for Section

 \subsection{Proof of Theorem \ref{var-expert}}

 We first argue $\N_c$ is gsc-convex for any $c\geq 0$ to ensure the algorithm is well-defined.
 By Lemma \ref{gsc-convex}, $d(\x, \N)$ is gsc-convex on Hadamard manifolds.
-The level set of gsc-convex functions is a gsc-convex set due to Lemma \ref{levelset}, which implies $\N_c$ is gsc-convex.
+The sub-level set of a gsc-convex function is a gsc-convex set due to Lemma \ref{levelset}, which implies $\N_c$ is gsc-convex.
 We notice that